19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 A: Almost every airline has its own program and it’s impossible to name the best.
 Though, the biggest or most well-known might have some special perks with it.
 Usually, it’s better to choose your national carrier as it usually has some international partners but there are some exceptions.
 For example, the Australian national carrier Qantas has one of the worst programs and we recommend Aussie residents to go with the American Airlines program instead.
 In the end, you’re free to choose any program in the world as long as it partners with the airlines you fly the most.

-- American Airlines, AAdvantage Program – off-peak awards and many non-alliance partners.
+- American Airlines, AAdvantage Program – off-peak awards and many great non-alliance partners including 5-star Etihad Airways.

-- British Airways, Executive Club Program – great for short flights and household miles pooling.
+- British Airways, Executive Club Program – great for awards on short flights and household miles pooling.

-- Lufthansa, Miles&More Program – if you fly a lot with Lufthansa and affiliates.
+- Lufthansa (the only European airline with 5-star rating), Miles&More Program – if you fly a lot with Lufthansa and affiliates.
+Mileage pooling is available for members in Germany, Austria and Switzerland.

 - Air France/KLM, Flying Blue Program – regular Promo Awards.

-If you fly a lot during a year (and we mean a lot) then it might make sense to try to obtain a status with an airline.
-One of the easiest airlines to get a status with is Aegean with whom you need only 24,000 miles to get a Star Alliance Silver status and then same amount for a Gold status.
+If you fly a lot during a year then it might make sense to try to obtain a status with an airline to get free access to the lounges and other perks.
+One of the easiest airlines to get a status with is Aegean with whom you need only 24,000 miles to get a Star Alliance Silver status and then the same amount for a Gold status.
+Asiana and Turkish airlines are good choices here too as the status with them will remain for 2 years!

 Q: How to collect frequent flyer miles?